How Fine to Grind Coffee Beans

 Understanding Grind Size

-Factors Influencing Grind Size
+Factors That Affect Grind Size

-Grind Size for Specific Brewing Methods
+Grind Size for Different Brewing Methods

-• Pour-over (Chemex, Kalita Wave, V60): Medium-fine grind.
+• Pour-over (Chemex, Kalita Wave, Hario V60): Medium-fine grind

 • French press: Coarse grind